Essential Question: How do artist choose tools, techniques, and materials to express their ideas?

 I Will . .

 incorporate recycled material to create a new product

 apply proper safety procedures when producing my art

-practice good craftsmanship
+practice good craftsmanshi

 1. Generating Ideas Mosaic is the art of creating images with an assemblage of small pieces of colored glass, stone, or other materials.
 It is a technique of decorative art or interior decoration.
 Many mosaics are made out of glass or tiles using grout in-between pieces.
 You will use magazine pieces cut into small squares, rectangles or circles and glued onto paper to create a picture.
 Begin by brainstorming ideas about the image you want to use.
 List 5 to 7 ideas.
 Consider landscapes, seascapes, people, animals, objects, etc.

 History of Mosaics Throughout history these beautiful mosaics have been used as part of interior design and have also served as mediums for cultural and spiritual artwork.

 Ancient Greeks used mosaics to depict mythological subjects and scenes.
 The Romans are thought to have adopted the art of mosaics from the Greeks, creating beautiful mosaic artwork to adorn the floors and ceilings of wealthy homes and religious institutions.
 Mosaic art spread through the rest of Europe, Asia and eventually to the rest of the world.
 To create mosaics, artists would cut stone, glass or marble into tiny pieces called “tesserae” and then assemble them into beautiful designs.
 The smaller the tesserae, the more intricate the design could be.